shubh-pandit/DAC-Arduino-using-R-2R-Ladder/README.md

 An implementation of a Digital to Analog Converter (DAC) in an Arduino Uno using the concept of the voltage divider circuit, R-2R Ladder.

-The project was simulated in Proteus and the source code was written in Arduino IDE.
+The project was simulated in Proteus and the source code was written and compiled in Arduino IDE.